gnomon-/who_goes_there/John-W-Campbell_Who-Goes-There_1938.markdown

 "It had other things to think about," McReady assured him.
 "When I left it, it was a glowing coal.
 What was it doing?"

 Norris laughed shortly.
 "Wise boys, we are.
 Smash magnetos, so planes won't work.
-Rip the boiler tubing' out of the tractors.
+Rip the boiler tubing out of the tractors.
 And leave that Thing alone for a week in this shack.
 Alone and undisturbed."

 McReady looked in at the shack more carefully.
 The air, despite the ripped door, was hot and humid.
 On a table at the far end of the room rested a thing of coiled wires and small magnets, glass tubing and radio tubes.
 At the center a block of rough stone rested.
 From the center of the block came the light that flooded the place, the fiercely blue light bluer than the glare of an electric arc, and from it came the sweetly soft hum.
 Off to one side was another mechanism of crystal glass, blown with an incredible neatness and delicacy, metal plates and a queer, shimmery sphere of insubstantiality.